Red-headed flameback: Ecology and behavior

+Nests in tree cavities.
+Breeding is believed to occur from January to May.
+The very similar Greater flameback lays 2 to 5 eggs which incubate in 2 weeks and fledge within a month.

-Habitat and Conservation Status
+Habitat and conservation status

 This bird is found in primary and secondary forest, and clearings with many standing trees, usually in pairs.
 Breeding activity has been recorded between Jan-May.

-IUCN has assessed this bird as near threatened with the population being estimated at 1,000 to 2,499 mature individuals.
+IUCN has assessed this bird as near threatened with the population being estimated at 5,000 to 7,500 mature individuals.
+It was previously listed as Endangered species with a lower population estimate of 1,000 to 2,499 mature individuals.
+This increased population estimate and downlisting does not mean that this species is increasing but rather reflects new data that this species occurs in higher densities than originally believed.
+The population is still said to be declining.
 This species' main threat is habitat loss and hunting.

 Lowland forest loss, degradation and fragmentation have been extensive and are ongoing on Palawan and logging and mining concessions have been granted for most remaining forest tracts on the island.
 Illegal logging is thought to persist across much of the south.

 It is recommended to conduct surveys in potentially suitable habitat in order to calculate density estimates, and calculate remaining extent of suitable habitat to refine the population estimate.
 Encourage careful reforestation activities around remaining forests and law enforcement to stop small-scale yet rampant illegal logging.